dariarodionova/Linear-algebra/Linear_Algebra_for_ML.md

     What matrix do we need to multiply A with to get I?
 Example:
    	![MatrixInversion](/Images/MatrixInverse.gif)
     _**Why do we need it?**_
     It is straightforward how to solve x*c = y if we are dealing with scalars.
-If we are solving for x, we just multiply y by the inverse of c, whch is 1/c.
+If we are solving for x, we just multiply y by the inverse of c, which is 1/c.
 The same solving principle applies when solving equations with matricies and vectors, but how does the matrix inverse look like?

     Take _**Ax = y**_.
     In machine learning, matrix _**A**_ could be a set of parameters with columns as a certain characteristic and rows as examples.